dillonkearns/advent-posts/Combinators - Inverting Top-Down Transforms.md

 The term Combinator is used because you can _combine_ the smaller units to build up the whole.
 A Combinator is the idea of building something up by combining small "base" values into more complex ones.
 The values could be a JSON Decoder, a syntax parser, a random number generator.
 The key is that the simplest form can be composed together to build something complex - but (this is important) the simple thing and the complex thing are the same kind of thing!

-It sounds complicated and hard to wrap your brain around, but once it clicks it feels natural.
-Much like thinking about recursion.
-"Define a function in terms of itself" sounds intimidating.
-Until you realize it's very declarative and readable to express things that way.
+Combinators share some parallels with the concept of recursion (defining a function in terms of itself).

 ```elm
 fibonacci n =